jagalactic/jtrace/Readme.md

 	          (aka "snarfing")
     lib     - The user space library for tracing, retrieving and printing traces
-    common  - The common code which is linked into both the kernel and user space programs
     tools   - The command line tools for starting, stopping and snarfing traces
     include - jtrace include files that are not private to a single module